waleedahmed90/Mitigation_Demographic_Bias/README.md

-*"The goal in the end is to have trending topics which have a more balanced demographic coalitions behind them rather than being too biased towards a particular demographic group"*
+*"The goal in the end is to have trending topics which have a more balanced demographic coalition behind them rather than being too biased towards a particular demographic group"*

 ### Bias Function